 In addition to passing the Virginia Bar Exam, you must display good moral character and fitness to gain bar admission in the state.
 When you download the application for examination at the Bar’s website, you will download a special Character and Fitness questionnaire that you will complete and file on your computer.

-Download the Admission by Bar Examination form.
+You must apply to take the Virginia Bar Exam online.
 If you plan to take the Bar exam in February, the application must be received by December 15; if you plan to take the exam in July, it must be received by May 10.
-After you have completed the application, you must print copies of the application, Character and Fitness questionnaire, and copy the file to a USB flash drive or burn it to a CD-R disk.
-Your flash drive or disk must be included when you submit your paper application to the Board.
-You must also include the following attachments:
+You should have the following documents ready before beginning the application:

 Your application and all required materials, plus fees, must be submitted by the deadline to Office of the Secretary, Virginia Board of Bar Examiners, 2201 W. Broad Street, Suite 101, Richmond, VA 23220

-The 2012 fee to take the Virginia Bar Exam for the first time is $375.
-The character and fitness fee is $400 if you are still enrolled in or a current graduate of a J.D. program.
+The 2019 fee to take the Virginia Bar Exam for the first time is $475.
+The character and fitness fee is $475.
 Fees must be paid via cashier’s check, certified check or money order only to the Virginia Board of Bar Examiners.

 After passing the Bar exam and within 12 months of Bar admission, you must complete the Harry L. Carrico Professionalism Course.
 Topics to be covered in this course include handling client funds and property, business development, fee agreements, independence, loyalty, and avoiding conflicts.